eagle840/docker-compose-on-cloud/README.md

   - docker build commands in a docker-compose file won't run
   - does the awscli need to be installed - just provide the credentials
+  - deployment will fail if the github repo name used does not follow the:    ValidationError: 1 validation error detected: Value 'docker_compose_fargate' at 'stackName' failed to satisfy constraint: Member must satisfy regular expression pattern: [a-zA-Z][-a-zA-Z0-9]*